rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 # Scripts
-This folder contains scripts for the HGT-detection pipeline.
+This folder contains scripts for the HGT-chimera detection pipeline.
 They are described below in the order that they are run.

 ## Input Data Processing
 ### download_genomes.py
-Downloads 319 RefSeq and 197 GenBank genome annotations (as found in SI Table I of the manuscript).
+Downloads 319 RefSeq and 197 GenBank genome annotations (as found in SI Table 1 of the manuscript).
 Calls the helper script `download_genome.sh` on each genome to access the NCBI FTP website.
 ### extract_cds_by_scaffold_len.sh
 Using GFFs, protein FASTAs, and genomic FASTAs of downloaded RefSeq genomes, excludes protein encoded by genes on scaffolds <100,000 bp in length.
 Requires seqkit.
 ### concat_and_edit_fasta_headers.sh